sigma512/outlearn-publishing/pages/welcome.md

 That's what you are, after all --- a teacher.
 Don't worry, it's a good thing!
 The "noblest profession", as the saying goes.

-And these days, developers are in as much need of great teachers as anyone.
-Too few in our great ecosystem possess the unique talents to make these tough concepts seem approachable, and to cut through the cruft and teach us stuff that's immediately useful.
+These days, developers are in as much need of great teachers as anyone.
+Too few in our growing ecosystem possess the unique talents to make these tough concepts seem approachable, and to cut through the cruft and teach us stuff that's immediately useful.

-You have that kind of knowledge, experience, and communication skill, plus a desire to share what you know with developers.
+You have the necessary knowledge, experience, and communication skill, plus a desire to share what you know with developers.
 And Outlearn has a great publishing platform for you, whether you are:

 * an individual developer blogger with a passion for great technical writing and a desire to build your audience
 * an open source project that needs to get the word out about how to take advantage of your software